jina-ai/clip-as-service/docs/user-guides/server.md

 Here, `51009` is the public port on the host and `51000` is the {ref}`in-container port defined inside YAML<flow-config>`.
 The argument `-v $HOME/.cache:/home/cas/.cache` leverages host's cache and prevents you to download the same model next time on start.

 Due to the limitation of the terminal inside Docker container, you will **not** see the classic Jina progress bar on start.
-Instead, you will face a few minutes awkward silent while model downloading and then see "Flow is ready to serve" dialog.
+Instead, you will face a few minutes awkward silent while model downloading and then see 'Flow is ready to serve' dialog.

 To pass a YAML config from the host, one can do: